Diamko94/rentals1/Business-rules.md

 ## Order Activation

 - On activation:
-  - all associated Units change status from Reserved to InUse
+  - all associated Units change status from Reserved to Rented

 ## Order Cancellation